Understanding Commercial vs Personal Auto Insurance

 How much more expensive is commercial auto insurance compared to personal coverage?

 Commercial auto insurance typically costs 10–30% more than comparable personal coverage.
-Average monthly costs start around $147–$160 for a single standard-use business vehicle, but climb significantly by industry — contractors average $215–$272 monthly, cargo vans around $426, and transportation/trucking businesses $954–$1,125 per month.
-Personal auto insurance averages $125–$175 monthly by comparison.
-Rate increases continue into 2026 driven by social inflation, rising vehicle repair costs, and insurer underwriting losses, so shopping multiple carriers annually is more important than ever.
+The national average commercial auto premium sits around $1,764 annually ($147/month) per vehicle, but climbs significantly by industry — professional services businesses average about $1,954 annually, and trucking businesses can far exceed that.
+Personal auto insurance averages $1,500–$2,100 annually by comparison.
+Rate increases are continuing into 2026 driven by social inflation, rising vehicle repair costs, and tariff impacts on auto parts, making it more important than ever to shop multiple carriers each year.

 Can sole proprietors use personal auto insurance for business purposes?